ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

-Like the Single Use algorithm family, it also does not support unlinkability if the same JWP is presented multiple times and requires an individually issued JWP for each presentation in order to fully protect privacy.
+Like the Single Use algorithm family, it also does not support unlinkability if the same JWP is presented multiple times and requires an individually issued JWP for each presentation to fully protect privacy.
 When compared to the JWS approach, using a MAC requires less computation but can result in potentially larger presentation proof values.